yieknee/yieknee.github.io/README.md

 Create `Card` and `Board` components and use the provided hardcoded data to populate the board.

-- Build a Card component to display a single inspirational quote and optional emoji.
+- Build the Card component to display a single inspirational quote and optional emoji.
 - Build a `Board` component which renders a list of Cards from hardcoded data

 ## Wave 2

 In wave 2 you will add API functionality.
 - Modify the `Board` component to use `axios` to retrieve card data from the end point:
   - `https://inspiration-board.herokuapp.com/boards/<YOUR-NAME>/cards`
   - Note that you should put your name in place of `<YOUR-NAME>`
 - Create a shallow snapshot tests for the `Card` and `Board` component

 ## Wave 3